What Do We Mean When We Say "Insight"? A Formal Synthesis of Existing Theory: How are Insights Currently Defined?

 Moreover, Pike et al. argue for more formal semantics for capturing user insights, which can enable visual analysis systems to more effectively process, reason about and even extract new insights~\cite{pike_science_2009}.
-Smuc et al. argue that insights can be more effectively analyzed through a direct analysis of how users' reported insights build on one another, and propose relational insight organizers (or RIOs) to organize and visualize the resulting insight graph~\cite{smuc_score_2009}.
-RIOs share similarities with the structures proposed by Gotz et al.~\cite{gotz_interactive_2006}, where user knowledge is also captured as a graph, with high level concepts and instantiations of these concepts stored as nodes within the graph, and links between concepts and analysis findings stored as edges in the graph.
-Similar graph-based structures have also been suggested by Shrinivasan and van Wijk~\cite{shrinivasan_supporting_2008}, Mathisen et al.~\cite{mathisen_insideinsights_2019}, and He et al.~\cite{he_characterizing_2020}.
+Moreover, Smuc et al. argue that insights are better analyzed by explicitly tracking how they build on one another and propose relational insight organizers (or RIOs) to organize and visualize the resulting insight graph~\cite{smuc_score_2009}.
+RIOs share similarities with the structures proposed by Gotz et al.~\cite{gotz_interactive_2006}, where user knowledge is also captured as a graph, with high-level concepts and instantiations of these concepts representing nodes in the graph, and links between instances and/or data representing edges in the graph.
+Similar graph-based structures have also been suggested by Shrinivasan and van Wijk~\cite{shrinivasan_supporting_2008}, Willett et al.~\cite{willett2011commentspace}, Mathisen et al.~\cite{mathisen_insideinsights_2019}, and He et al.~\cite{he_characterizing_2020}, as well as in the intelligence analysis literature~\cite{toniolo2023human}.